Using the Carnivore Diet as an Elimination Diet

 Again the dose is the poison.

 On the flip side, you may be just fine with coffee, you may handle the toxins with ease, and it may not have any negative short term or long term impact.
+Some things are close to impossible to determine.
+So keep in mind, if a health issue creeps up, maybe re-do the Carnivore Elimination Diet protocol and see if you can identify it.
+It’s a tool in your toolbox.

 Flexibility vs Relapse

 The restrictive nature of the Carnivore Diet makes people hesitant to think of it as a long term way of eating.
 People want to “live life.”
-I get it.

 So it’s easier to view it as a short term elimination diet to unveil troublesome foods.
 But there are other ways to implement the Carnivore Diet and “live life.”